 2016 Democratic National Convention

-SMU experts weigh in on the second day of the Democratic National Convention and the current state of the presidential race.
+SMU experts share their thoughts on the fourth and final day of the Democratic National Convention and the current state of the presidential race.

-DALLAS (SMU) – SMU experts weigh in on the second day of the Democratic National Convention and the current state of the presidential race.
+DALLAS (SMU) – SMU experts share their thoughts on the fourth and final day of the Democratic National Convention and the current state of the presidential race.
 The complete roundup of experts’ insight is offered here, and more convention experts are available here.

 Engel is director of the SMU Center for Presidential History.
 He can discuss:

 ‘HUGE DIFFERENCES’ IN HOW CANDIDATES ARE VIEWED BY GENDER,